-The main inputs for definition of the Solvency II DPM model are the Reporting Templates and the Business Logs supporting the above legal acts.
+The main inputs for definition of the Solvency II DPM model are the Reporting Templates and the Business Logs provided by EIOPA.

 Reporting Templates reflect Solvency II information requirements arranged in the form of tabular views while the Business Logs specify in more detail manner the requested content by giving the meaning of information described by particular rows and columns of each template.